 - Global warming

-In order to best grasp the situation, let’s focus on the most complex and significant conspiracy topic: Bigfoot.
+In order to best understand the inner-workings of conspiracy belief, let’s focus on the most significant and complex conspiracy affecting humanity today: the existence of Bigfoot.

-Myths of gigantic ape-like humanoids are as old as the hills they are said to inhabit.
+Myths of gigantic ape-like humanoids are as old as the hills that the creatures are said to inhabit.
 Not only are these stories ancient, they are also widespread.
 There are myths about massive, bipedal wildmen from every corner of the world, including:

 - The Yeren of Mongolia